hivejs/docs/developing_components__plugins/server-side_interfaces.md

 #### http.router.VERB(path:String, fn:Generator)

 ### logger
+Package: `hive-core`

-The logger provider implemented by hive-logger is a log4js instance.
+This is a log4js instance.

 #### logger.getLogger(name:String)
 returns a logger instance that features the following methods: